Ria424/developers-animatesdk-docs/Document_object/Document9689.md

 #### Description

-Method; draws a rectangular selection marquee relative to the Stage, using the specified coordinates.
+Method; Draws a rectangular selection marquee relative to the Stage, using the specified coordinates.
 This is unlike `Document.getSelectionRect()`, in which the rectangle is relative to the object being edited.
 This method is equivalent to dragging a rectangle with the Selection tool.
 An instance must be fully enclosed by the rectangle to be selected.
 If you pass a value for *bContactSensitiveSelection*, it is valid only for this method and doesn’t affect the Contact Sensitive selection mode for the document (see [Flash.contactSensitiveSelection](../Flash_object/Flash14.md)).